(ustekinumab)

 This information is intended for US healthcare professionals to access current scientific information about J&J Innovative Medicine products.
 It is prepared by Medical Information and is not intended for promotional purposes, nor to provide medical advice.

-Loftus et al (2022)1reported HZ infections from pooled long-term safety data of 13 phase 2/3 studies through 5 years of Crohn’s disease (CD) and psoriasis (PsO), 2 years of ulcerative colitis (UC), and 1 year of psoriatic arthritis (PsA).
+Loftus et al (2022)1reported HZ infections from a pooled analysis of long-term safety data from 13 phase 2/3 studies through 5 years of CD and psoriasis (PsO), 2 years of UC, and 1 year of psoriatic arthritis (PsA).

 CD/UC | Psoriatic Diseases | All Diseases Pooled | |